-Today, most people celebrate Christmas not aware of the original meaning and purpose behind this special day.
+In today's world, most people celebrate Christmas not aware of its origins and true meaning.

 The choice of December 25th for the celebration of the birth of Jesus, was "to Christian-ise" the Pagans' festival (celebrating the year end harvest).